newrelic/terraform-provider-newrelic/website/docs/r/cloud_aws_govcloud_link_account.html.markdown

 ---
 layout: "newrelic"
-page_title: "New Relic: newrelic_awsGovcloud_ink_account"
+page_title: "New Relic: newrelic_cloud_aws_govcloud_link_account"
-sidebar_current: "docs-newrelic-resource-awsGovCloud-link-account"
+sidebar_current: "docs-newrelic-cloud-resource-aws-govcloud-link-account"
 description: |-
   Link an AwsGovCloud account to New Relic.
 ---
--> **IMPORTANT!** We do not have access to AWS GovCloud account and can't properly test this resource.
+-> **IMPORTANT!** This resource is in alpha state, and could still contain issues and missing functionality.
+If you encounter any issue please create a ticket on [Github](https://github.com/newrelic/terraform-provider-newrelic/issues/new/choose) with all the required information.

 # Resource: newrelic_cloud_aws_govcloud_link_account